mrocklin/mrocklin.github.io/_sources/leverage.md.txt

 You can't fix yourself through more sacrifice.  **You can only fix things by selfishly prioritizing your needs.**  This is a rare moment in life where egotism and altruism are perfectly aligned.
+However, prioritizing your needs doesn't mean "do less work".
+Often you can achieve far more effective interventions than just "work less".
+You can **reshape your relationship to work in more creative ways** than by just stopping.

-This is the moment when you say "Fuck it" to your colleagues and go to the beach for a month (or your equivalent desire) because it's either that or you and the whole system break down.
+This is the moment when you say "Fuck it" to your colleagues and start working from the beach or while motorcycling across America (or whatever).
+It's either that or you and the whole system break down.

 ## Personal Examples